 - A resident of Berkley since 2011.

-- Secretary of the non-profit Berkley Citizens United, working to protect and educate residents and hold our city government accountable.
+- Secretary of a local non-profit working to protect and educate residents and hold our city government accountable for 3 years.

 - President and secretary of WOOSE for 4 years.
 Protected cities surrounding an airport from aggressive runway expansion.